andresebr/kumodd/docs/guide/Metadata.md

 ## Duplicate File Names

-Google Drive folders can hold duplicate file names that are differentiated by their version number.
+In Google Drive folders, files can have duplicate (identical) names.
+Those files will differ by their version number.
 Unix and Windows file systems require filenames within a folder are unique.
-So, for version number except 1, kumodd appends '_(v*VERSION*)' before the file extension.
+So, when the file's version number is greater than one (1), kumodd appends '_(v*VERSION*)' before the file extension.
 For example: ./My Drive/Untitled document_(v12).pdf